Coronavirus (COVID-19) FAQ

 Please choose from the topics below to learn more about COVID-19.

-COVID-19 Testing • Antibody Testing • Antigen Testing • At-Home Testing • School/Daycare • Exposures & Quarantine • Coming to InterMed • Travel & Visitors During the Pandemic • Protection • COVID-19 Vaccine
+COVID-19 Testing • At-Home Testing • School/Daycare • Exposures & Quarantine • Coming to InterMed • COVID-19 Vaccine

-InterMed offers PCR (polymerase chain reaction) COVID-19 testing, which is the most sensitive (fewest false negatives) test for the detection of COVID-19.
+InterMed offers PCR (polymerase chain reaction) COVID-19 testing.
+It is the most sensitive test and has the fewest false negatives.
 This test is appropriate for both symptomatic and asymptomatic patients.
-The sample is collected via nasal swab.
+The sample is collected with a nasal swab.

-InterMed also offers Abbott ID NOW rapid testing, a test that provides reliable results in 15-30 minutes in appropriately selected patients with symptoms.
-This is a viral RNA detection (not antigen) test, which is less sensitive (has more false negatives) than the PCR test.
-When used in symptomatic patients this test is very effective in rapidly determining a patient's COVID-19 status.
-The sample is collected via nasal swab.
+InterMed also offers Abbott ID NOW rapid molecular testing, which provides reliable results in 15-30 minutes in appropriately selected symptomatic patients.
+This is a viral RNA detection NAAT test that is very effective in rapidly determining the COVID-19 status of symptomatic patients.
+The sample is collected with a nasal swab.

 Coverage varies by insurer.
 Please contact your insurance company to discuss your plan's coverage.
 The CPT code for both types of COVID-19 testing is 87635.

-The current spike of COVID-19 cases in Maine necessitates that we prioritize COVID-19 testing for symptomatic patients.
+InterMed prioritizes COVID-19 testing for symptomatic patients.
 InterMed is unable to test patients seeking travel clearance.
-If you need travel related testing the State maintains a website with locations that accommodate travel related testing requests.
+If you are seeking testing related to travel or asymptomatic exposure, the State maintains a website with locations that accommodate these requests.

-Abbott ID NOW rapid test results are known within 15-30 minutes of the test.
+Abbott ID NOW rapid test results are generally available within 15-30 minutes.

-At-home/self-testing is one of several risk-reduction strategies to reduce the chances of COVID-19 transmission, along with along with vaccination, masking, and physical distancing.
-If you decide to utilize an at-home/self-testing kit, follow all of the manufacturer’s instructions for performing the test and keep in mind that some kits are designed to be used in a repeat-testing manner, performed on a routine basis every few days.
-While useful in many situations, at-home tests are not as sensitive (meaning: more false negatives) when compared to testing platforms available through InterMed.
-For more in-depth information, visit the CDC’s Self-Testing resource.
+At-home/self-testing is one of several risk-reduction strategies to reduce the chances of COVID-19 transmission.
+(Others include vaccination, masking, physical distancing and improving ventilation.)
+If you decide to use an at-home/self-testing kit, follow all the manufacturer’s instructions.
+Keep in mind that some kits are designed to be used for serial testing, meaning a test is performed on a routine basis every few days.
+InterMed accepts the results of at-home COVID tests to determine patient placement as they are an important resource as we learn to live with COVID.
+The U.S. CDC’s self-testing resource has more information.

-I took an at-home test and got a negative result but am experiencing COVID-19 symptoms.
+I took an at-home test and got a positive result.
 What should I do?

 My child tested negative with an at-home test.
 Will InterMed write a letter for their return to school/childcare?